jeroenvanbaar/ForkPPM/PITCHME.md

 +++

-# What we learnt from this process
+# What we learn(t) from this process
 - We built a presentation template (GitPitch)
   - easily create minimal online presentation
 - Technical issues can easily be outsourced (GitCoin)
+- More understanding on the whereabouts of missing forks

 ---